OWRC/snapshots/md/hydraulicProperties.md

 1. TSC_SCR - estimates of Transmissivity (T) from specific capacity (SC) estimates utilizing methodology of Bradbury and Rothschild (1985).
 The formation thickness is taken as the screen length (Units = m²/s; Figure 4); and
 1. KSC_SCR - estimates of hydraulic conductivity (K) from specific capacity (SC) estimates (Figure 5) utilizing methodology of Bradbury and Rothschild (1985).
 The formation thickness is taken as the screen length (Units = m/s).

 A summary of all the current hydraulic conductivity estimates within the ORMGP database is included in Figure 6 and Table 1.
+Constant testing and refinement of the conceptual model, particularly the 3D geologic interpretation and by extension screen geologic formation assignement, is being conducted by ORMGP staff.
+This testing and refinement includes data mining of hydraulic paramater estimates included within the program's library of documents.

 ![](hydraulicProperties-REG-hydrostrat-units.png)